Who should I contact if I have questions, or I want to talk through a LaneStarter idea?

 Does my department get to keep any revenue earned by my proposal?

 LaneStarter’s primary goal is to create a net-positive impact on the college’s General Fund and/or enrollment numbers.
 That said, it’s possible that net surplus could be available for reinvestment in your program, depending on your funding structure.
-If you have questions about how surplus would be treated in your proposal, contact the Budget Office at x3005.
+If you have questions about how surplus would be treated in your proposal, contact the Budget Office.

 Does it matter how my department is funded?